desktop/dugite/README.md

 ### Status

 This project is under active development for Git-related projects at GitHub.
-This will stabilize as this library gets more usage in production, and is open to external contributions.
+This will stabilize as this library gets more usage in production, and is open to external contributions that align with the project's goals.

 ### Roadmap